-New immigrants, refugees and internationally adopted children may lack immunizations and/or immunization records.
-Vaccination should only be considered valid if there is written documentation of administration of vaccine at ages and intervals comparable with the Canadian schedule.
+New immigrants, refugees and internationally adopted children may lack immunizations and immunization records.
+Vaccination should only be considered valid if there is written documentation of administration of vaccine at ages and intervals comparable with the Canadian immunization schedule.
 Although the potency of vaccines administered in other countries can generally be assumed to be adequate, immunization schedules vary.
-The age at immunization (e.g., 9 months of age for immunization against measles in some countries), the number of doses, and the intervals between doses should be carefully reviewed and compared with Canadian and provincial/territorial recommendations to determine the need for additional doses of vaccines.
+The age at immunization (for example, 9 months of age for immunization against measles in some countries), the number of doses, and the intervals between doses should be carefully reviewed and compared with Canadian, provincial or territorial recommendations to determine the need for additional doses of vaccines.

 Judgment is required to determine the best option in any particular situation.

-Citizenship and Immigration Canada typically conduct Immigration medical examinations (IME) before foreign nationals (non-Canadian citizens) arrive in Canada.
-They are required for:
+Citizenship and Immigration Canada generally conduct Immigration Medical Examinations (IME) before foreign nationals (non-Canadian citizens) arrive in Canada.
+IME is required for:

 If the IME is not conducted prior to arrival (such as refugee claimants in Canada) it is done as soon as possible after arrival.

 Health care providers in Canada who see persons newly arrived in the country should prioritize assessing and updating immunizations for persons new to Canada because the IME does not include a review of immunization status.
 In addition, health care providers should perform a complete health assessment, including comprehensive testing for a variety of chronic and non-vaccine preventable diseases.

 As part of the health assessment, the following tests should be completed (if not already available from a completed IME) to determine the need for vaccines or contraindications to vaccination: